agoldst/dfrtopics/README.md

 ## metadata.R

-Unfinished sketches as I work on handling the `citations.CSV` metadata with R.
+functions for manipulating the metadata with R.

+## subset_txt

+Perl script to output a subset of the bag-of-words collection produced by count2txt.

 ## more to come!